- NW 616-336-4460

-KDL cardholders can access the online learning site Lynda.com.
-This database hosts a constantly growing library for all skill levels of over 3,000 courses that include over 130,000 videos.
+KDL cardholders can access a constantly growing video course library for all skill levels.
 Topics include computer literacy, Microsoft Office software, web development, multimedia skills and so much more!

 From seniors learning computer basics to seasoned professionals brushing up on Microsoft Office to unemployed individuals gaining career skills to students practicing math, everyone can find something useful.
 Resources are free.

 A collection of self-directed tutorials to help end-users increase their digital literacy.
 The modules help learners practice basic skills like using a mouse, creating an email address, navigating a website, and more.